 Joan Menter, of Edgewood, who is not with us this evening, has dedicated her time and efforts to a donkey rescue group where she, even with a broken arm, managed to help build shelters for these animals, doing a lot of the labor herself.
 She donated supplies and talked others into donating materials as well as fostered donkeys herself.

-Pat Jones, of Carlsbad, who is also not here tonight, serves as the chairperson for the San Jose Senior Center Advisory Board, helps with the Volunteer Income Tax Assistance Program and spearheaded an effort by the Center’s quilters to make quilts for the wounded warrior’s program.
+Pat Jones, of Carlsbad, who is also not here tonight, serves as the chairperson for the San Jose Senior Center Advisory Board and helps with the Volunteer Income Tax Assistance Program.
 A Cancer survivor, Pat is known for her dedication, kindness, and generous spirit.